 Here are a few other examples of how I've teed it up in the past:

 - I've contrasted creating a landing page manually on a WordPress site with the ease and convenience of doing it with LeadPages.
 [Full Disclosure: I'm a compensated advisor and affiliate for LeadPages.]

 - I've discussed the process of manually hiring a VA, versus the experience I've had using Chris Ducker's Virtual Staff Finder service.

-- On greenexamacademy.com, I mention that most of the information in my eBook is freely available on the website, but I clearly contrast going page by page on the web versus the convenience of instantly downloading (and printing) an nicely formatted eBook.
+- On greenexamacademy.com, I mention that most of the information in my ebook is freely available on the website, but I clearly contrast going page by page on the web versus the convenience of instantly downloading (and printing) a nicely formatted ebook.